nswitanek/MLOps-ado-adb/src/workshop/documents/part_1.md

 - Saves the prepared data to dbfs.

 At the top of the notebook, you'll see comments indicating where to change some parameters regarding the path to where you write the prepared dataset.
 We do this in the context of the workshop so you aren't overwriting the datasets created by other workshop participants.
-[TODO: update the notebook to require parameters at the top]

 Run this notebook.